Last Updated on 2025/04/05 Scaling Stateless Components

 1 This Week

-Our goal is to scale out the stateless component of our TaskOverflow application across multiple compute instances.
-Specifically we will need to:
+Our goal is to scale out the stateless component of the TaskOverflow application across multiple compute instances.
+Specifically we need to:

 2 Load Balancers

-A service which load balances, is called a Load Balancer.
+A service which balances load across resources, is called a Load Balancer.

 2.1 Routing Algorithms